DNeilson67/FibonacciRF/README.md

 # Fibonacci Iterative and Recursive

-There are a few things that can be done in this repository, they are comparing Fibonacci iterative and recursive results, the time, and the CPU usage of both Fibonacci.
+There are few things that can be done in this repository, they are comparing Fibonacci iterative and recursive results, the time, and the CPU usage of both Fibonacci.
 ## Run

 Before running the algorithm, make sure to do this first: